View Current Outage Location

 - Call or take a look at neighboring homes to see if other homes in your area have power.
 This helps us pinpoint the cause of the outage.

 - Call us to report the outage.
 During normal office hours (8am to 4:30pm M-F), call the Cooperative toll-free at 800-632-5726 or locally from anywhere in eastern Idaho at 652-7431.
-After hours or on weekends, call the outage hotline at 866-887- 8442.
+After hours or on weekends or holidays, call the outage hotline at 866-887-8442.
 Make sure you have the name on your account and the current service address to ensure the fastest response possible.
 If possible, also have your account number available.

 - Turn off major appliances.
 The water heater and heating system breakers need to be turned off to avoid overloading your circuits when the power is restored.
 Unplug any voltage-sensitive equipment, like computers or televisions.
 Install surge protectors to protect voltage sensitive equipment.